Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 • Decorative floors or tabletops

-• Homeowners seeking a natural look with better durability than marble
+• Homeowners seeking a natural aesthetic with more durability than marble

 Why It Matters:

-Although tougher than marble, quartzite is still vulnerable to etching (acid damage) and staining.
-That’s why it needs periodic professional maintenance — including cleaning, honing, polishing, and sealing — to preserve its natural clarity.
+Though tougher than marble, quartzite remains vulnerable to etching (acid damage) and staining.
+That’s why it needs periodic professional quartzite polishing, cleaning, and stone sealing to preserve its natural clarity and luster.

 What to Expect After Service: